Last Updated on 06/01/2023

 Although the brand stated its wish of going cruelty-free.
 But there is no mention of any timeframe for that.
 Let’s keep our fingers crossed and wait for some good news from Nivea.
 For now, I have no other way but to put Nivea on our ‘Not Recommended’ List.

 Cruelty-Free Alternatives to Nivea

 2. Body Wash: Yes To Cucumbers Body Wash

 3. Nivea 48H Moisturizer: Maui Moisture Shea Butter

 4. Sensitive Skin & Stubble Balm: AHAVA Dead Sea Line Balm

 5. Nivea Face Wash: Pacifica Sea Foam Face Wash

-Nivea is neither vegan nor cruelty free.
-It means that their products contain animal-derived ingredients and they do test on aimals on top of it.
-Nivea sells in the Mainland China where testing is mandatory by law.
+Nivea is neither vegan nor cruelty-free.
+It means that Nivea products contain animal-derived ingredients and are also tested on animals.
+Nivea sells in Mainland China where testing is mandatory by law.